iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/NEKO#ΦωΦ/[#002] NEKO's never seen something so stupid (ŏωŏ).md

 I thought it was canceled due to problems with the venue?

 **EvilForce**<br>
-No it wasn't canceled, the warm-up performances did go through.
+No it wasn't canceled, the warm\-up performances did go through.

 **Lynx87**<br>
 Æsir's music is way better than yours.<br>